gsalmons/Diversity_Detect/README.md

 # Race Metadata Project README

-This README provides a step-by-step guide on how to download data from the NCBI Bioprojects database and use Active Learning to evaluate whether a BioSample contains race information.
+This README provides a step-by-step guide on how to download data from the NCBI Bioprojects database and use Random Forest and Active Learning to evaluate whether a BioSample contains race information.

 ## Usage